apple-fritter/rheuma/README.md

 The UI of the launcher is intentionally minimalistic and doesn't use any custom styling or theming.
 The list of apps is displayed in a simple vertical scrollable `ListView` with no dividers or search bar.
 The app icons are the only visual element that differentiate the apps from one another.

+## Permissions
+This launcher does not require any special permissions.
+It only uses the standard permissions that are automatically granted to all Android applications, such as access to the internet and access to the device's storage.

 ## Installation
 * Clone or download the repository
 * Open the project in Android Studio